brdv/prodtest-demo/README.md

     This will apply all resources to the cluster.
 You will see all resources in the console.
 (Run `kubectl get all` if they do not show up.)

 4. Go to http://localhost/api/health, you should see a json object as follows:

     ```json
     {
       "health": "ok"
     }
     ```

+5. To see the traefik dashboard, run the following command:

+    ```bash
+    kubectl port-forward $(kubectl get pods --selector "app.kubernetes.io/name=traefik" --output=name) 9000:9000
+    ```

+    Leave the shell open and go to http://localhost:9000/dashboard/

 ## Other commands